-The optic nerve is in the center of the retina and is a circular to oval pinkish area measuring 1.5 to 2 mm in diameter.
-From the center of the nerve radiate the major blood vessels of the retina.
-The optic nerve itself carries over one million nerves that connect the retina ((the layer of the eye that carries the vision cells) with the occipital lobe (the part of the brain that interprets vision) like a cable wire.
+The optic nerve is a nerve in the center of the back of the eye.
+The optic nerve itself carries over one million nerves that connect the retina (the part of your eye that has cells that collects light and sends a signal to your brain) to the occipital lobe (the part of the brain that interprets vision) like a cable wire.
+When your ophthalmologist examines your retina, what they see is a pink/orange circle with a yellow/white center, that is the optic nerve. (see Figure 1)

 Fig. 1: Normal optic nerve.